Integrated Critical Incident Management Plan (ICIMP)

 Darwin Port (DP) is committed to zero harm in its workplaces and will take every reasonable precaution to avoid incidents by operating in a safe and responsible manner.
-DP’s Crisis and Emergency Management (CEM) procedures, undertakes to establish and maintain appropriate emergency and crisis event preparedness for all DP site/facility operations, commercial operations and corporate activities.
+DP’s Integrated Critical Incident Management Plan (ICIMP) undertakes to, train staff, establish and maintain appropriate levels of integrated emergency and crisis preparedness for all DP sites and facilities, commercial operations and corporate activities.

-This ECMP provides a standard methodology for DP’s Emergency Management Team (EMT) and Crisis Management Team (CMT) to operate, while coordinating DP’s strategic response to major emergencies and crisis events, including the potential escalation thereof.
+This ICIMP provides a standard methodology adopting the Australasian Integrated Incident Management System (AIIMS) model for DP’s Emergency Management Team (EMT) in response to major emergencies, including the potential of an escalation of an event.

 Darwin Port Cyclone Plan